 We will continue to use judgment in evaluating the assumptions related to our stock-based compensation on a prospective basis.
 As we continue to accumulate additional data related to our common stock, we may have refinements to our estimates, which could materially impact our future stock-based compensation expense.
-The intrinsic value of all outstanding options as of June 30, 2021 was approximately \$171.7 million, based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, of which approximately \$106.9 million is related to vested options and approximately \$64.9 million is related to unvested options.
+The intrinsic value of all outstanding options as of June 30, 2021 was approximately \$171.7 million, based on the initial public offering price of \$16.00 per share, of which approximately \$106.9 million is related to vested options and approximately \$64.9 million is related to unvested options.